 There are different options available for patients over the age of 40 - which is typically when our eyes begin to develop presbyopia (age-related long sight).
 Laser Blended Vision is a great solution for this as it corrects eyesight to suit both long and short distances.

 If you’re between the ages of 65 and 85, this is the time many people develop cataracts.
-We recommend you wait to have your vision corrected with the cataract surgery.
-The artificial lens placed in your eye at the time of cataract surgery can correct either short or long sight, and if still needed, laser eye surgery can then be used to correct focusing errors that occasionally remain after cataract surgery.
+We recommend you wait to have your vision corrected with cataract surgery.
+The artificial lens placed in your eye at the time of cataract surgery can correct either short or long sight.

 Most prescriptions are treatable with the current laser technology, provided you have sufficient corneal thickness and healthy eyes.
 Astigmatism can also be treated with laser eye surgery.
 These suitability factors can be checked in your assessments with us prior to surgery.

 At Wellington Eye Centre, we have a very simple cost structure, making it easy to see what better vision will cost.
 Our fee for all types for laser eye surgery is $3,180 per eye, which includes your surgical procedure and post-operative care for up to 12 months from your surgery date.
 The cost of your medical assessment, which is $180, is also deducted from this fee if you choose to go ahead with surgery.

 Laser is a very quick procedure, so both eyes are usually done on the same day!
 In fact, this is the preferred option, as having only one eye corrected at a time may leave you unbalanced.

 We usually recommend our patients take two days off work if you are having SMILE or LASIK, and a week off work if you are having PRK.